chrisspencer1013/NHacks_Android/README.md

 ```

-Let's store some information from the view that is passed with the function.
+Let's store some information from the view that is passed with the method.

 ```java
     @Override